CREATE EVENT

 The ON COMPLETION clause can be used to specify if the event must be deleted after its last execution (that is, after its AT or ENDS timestamp is past).
 By default, events are dropped when they are expired.
 To explicitly state that this is the desired behaviour, you can use ON COMPLETION NOT PRESERVE.
 Instead, if you want the event to be preserved, you can use ON COMPLETION PRESERVE.

-In you specify ON COMPLETION NOT PRESERVE, and you specify a timestamp in the past for AT or ENDS clause, the event will be immediatly dropped.
+In you specify ON COMPLETION NOT PRESERVE, and you specify a timestamp in the past for AT or ENDS clause, the event will be immediately dropped.
 In such cases, you will get a Note 1558: "Event execution time is in the past and ON COMPLETION NOT PRESERVE is set.
 The event was dropped immediately after creation".

 ENABLE/DISABLE/DISABLE ON SLAVE

 Events are ENABLEd by default.
 If you want to stop MariaDB from executing an event, you may specify DISABLE.
 When it is ready to be activated, you may enable it using ALTER EVENT.
 Another option is DISABLE ON SLAVE, which indicates that an event was created on a master and has been replicated to the slave, which is prevented from executing the event.
 If DISABLE ON SLAVE is specifically set, the event will be disabled everywhere.
-It will not be executed on the mater or the slaves.
+It will not be executed on the master or the slaves.

 COMMENT